-Health Division Admissions Requirements
+Health Division Admission Requirements

-Priority in consideration for admission to Health Programs will be given to individuals completing the following by January 30.
+Priority in consideration for admission to Health Programs will be given to individuals completing the following by January 30 or July 31 (for Associate in Nursing spring entry).
 Applications and related materials received after this date will be considered based on program space availability.

-- Submit a completed "Application for Admissions" to FTCC online. - Submit official transcripts from high school and each college/university from which you plan to transfer potential credit. - Submit an application on WebAdvisor by January 30 to the specific Health Program that you wish to enter. - Complete all program prerequisites. - Complete the entrance assessment with the required minimum scores, or achieve a grade of "C" or better in all recommended pre-curriculum courses.
+- Submit a completed "Application for Admissions" to FTCC online. - Submit official transcripts from high school and each college/university from which you plan to transfer potential credit. - Submit an application on WebAdvisor by January 30 or July 31 (for Associate in Nursing spring entry) to the specific Health Program that you wish to enter. - Complete all program prerequisites. - Complete the entrance assessment with the required minimum scores, or achieve a grade of "C" or better in all recommended pre-curriculum courses.
 Pre-curriculum courses may be attempted only twice to satisfy the prerequisite requirements.
-An attempt includes grades of A, B, C, D, F, W, S, R and I and includes courses with similar content even if named differently (for example, MAT 50 and DMA 10, 20, or 30.)
-Exceptions may be approved by the appropriate health program Dean/Chairperson.

-- Science courses must have been satisfactorily completed with a grade of "B" or better within five years of entry into a health program.
+An attempt includes grades of A, B, C, D, F, P1, P2, P3, W, S, R and I and includes courses with similar content even if named differently (for example, DMA 10, 20, or 30.)
+Exceptions may be approved by the appropriate health program Dean/Chairperson. - Science courses must have been satisfactorily completed with a grade of "B" or better within five years of entry into a health program.
 These courses may be attempted only twice.
-(An attempt includes grades of A, B, C, D, F, W, and I.) The appropriate health Dean/Chairperson may approve exceptions.
+(An attempt includes grades of A, B, C, D, F, P1, P2, P3, W, S, R and I.) The appropriate health Dean/ Chairperson may approve exceptions.
 (Effective Fall 2015 Semester) - A minimum GPA of 2.5 is required on previously completed related classes for degree programs.
 A minimum GPA of 2.0 is required on previously completed related classes for diploma and certificate programs.
 Related courses are courses in the program of study that do not have the program prefix. - A cumulative GPA of 2.0 is required for all health programs. - Individual programs may have further prerequisites.

-Prerequisites are noted at the top of each program of study sequencing sheet. - The Nursing Assistant, Funeral Service Education, and Health and Fitness Science programs do not require separate health admission.
-Students are accepted on a first come, first served basis. - Mammography students are accepted on a first come, first served basis after verification of the student having a current American Registry of Radiologic Technologists certification in Radiography.
+Prerequisites are noted at the top of each program of study sequencing sheet.